Sweet and Lowdown: Reception

-Sweet and Lowdown received generally positive reviews from critics.
-It currently holds a 77% 'fresh' rating on Rotten Tomatoes from 61 reviews, with the consensus: "Critics praise Woody Allen's Sweet and Lowdown for its charming, light-hearted comedy and quality acting."
-The film carries a 70 on Metacritic indicating generally favorable reviews.
+The film received generally positive reviews.
+On Rotten Tomatoes it has 77% rating based on reviews from 61 critics.
+The site's consensus is: "Critics praise Woody Allen's Sweet and Lowdown for its charming, light-hearted comedy and quality acting."
+On Metacritic the film has a score of 70% based on reviews from 30 critics, indicating "generally favorable reviews".

-Morton's performance was met with critical acclaim, with Salon critic Stephanie Zacharek saying that she "quietly explodes [the film] ...
+Morton's performance was met with critical acclaim.
+Salon.com critic Stephanie Zacharek saying that she "quietly explodes [the film] ...
 Her performance is like nothing I've seen in recent years."

-Awards and nominations
+Accolades

 Sweet and Lowdown was nominated for the Academy Awards for Best Actor in a Leading Role (Penn) and Best Actress in a Supporting Role (Morton).
 The pair were also nominated for Golden Globe Awards in the acting categories for Motion Picture - Comedy or Musical.
 The film received three nominations from the Chlotrudis Society for Independent Films for Best Actor, Best Supporting Actress, and Best Screenplay.

 In addition, Morton was nominated for Best Supporting Actress in the Chicago Film Critics Association Awards, the Los Angeles Film Critics Association Awards, the National Society of Film Critics Awards, and for an Empire Award for Best British Actress.
 At the London Film Critics Circle Awards, Morton won British Supporting Actress of the Year.